 Heal, Inspire, Console

-Journaling is a just one way to practise self-care and it seems to me that it’s also one of the most popular practises.
+Journaling is a just one way to practice self-care and it seems to me that it’s also one of the most popular practices.
 Writing lets you express yourself and your feelings, it allows you to look back on the past and see how far you’ve come and how much you’ve grown.
 Journaling can heal, inspire and console.
 Since I’ve had such great feedback from my recent post journaling prompts for self-reflection and self-discovery, I thought I would follow up with fifteen resources for you and your journal.

 Let’s get to it!

 The first place to start is with your journal.
 I understand that writing doesn’t come as easy to some as it does for others.
 If this is the case for you then not to worry, there are tons of journaling prompts and guides out there to choose from.
 Below I’ve selected a mixture of different types of journals, some where you simply write one line a day, perfect for beginners!
 Others are designed for certain areas of your life, such as reducing worry with the ‘No Worries Guide’ or to express gratitude with the ‘Daily Gratitude Journal’.

 One Line a Day: A Five-Year Memory Book